Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/lecture-materials/consuming-3rd-party-apis.md

 ### Setup

 To get setup for this lesson, you'll need to <a href="/downloads/backend_fundamentals/consuming-a-third-party-api-with-express/github-users.zip" download>download</a> the starter code.
-Once you'll need to:
+Once downloaded and unzipped, you'll need to:

 - Install the `node_modules` with `npm i`
 - Navigate to `http://localhost:3000` to ensure everything is working properly (*i.e. you see a landing page*)